-- One participant has submitted an alternative wording to paragraph 1, which is more condensed.
-This is inserted as "paragraph 1.Alt."
-I invite for a discussion on this. - Several participants have proposed to refer to the "polluter pays principle" in paragraph 2 instead of the "precautionary principle".
+- Proposals have been put forward to paragraphs 1 and 2 to specify that compensation relates to any "unlawful" damage or loss.
+I propose not to include this as it could limit the scope of the provision, but I have placed it in square brackets and invite for views on this matter. - Several participants have proposed to refer to the "polluter pays principle" in paragraph 2 instead of the "precautionary principle".
 I fully support this suggested change. - One participant has submitted an alternative wording to paragraph 2.
 This is inserted as "paragraph 2.Alt."
-I note that the original paragraph 2 refers to the "polluter pays principle" while the alternative paragraph (now) refers to the "precautionary principle" In this context I believe that the original wording (referring to the "polluter pays principle") is correct and this version should be used going forward. - Several participants have proposed deleting paragraph 3 relating to cases where the contractor's payment is insufficient to remedy the damage which has arisen from the exploitation, thus allowing the compensation fund to be used.
-As this is a principal discussion, I invite the proponents of this proposal to present their views and all participants to have a discussion on this. - Furthermore, it should be noted that besides the incoming proposals to this draft regulation, several participant have submitted alternative proposals for rewording/restructuring the draft regulation.
-This is inserted as "regulation 55.Alt 1" and "regulation 55.Alt 2".
-I believe that there is merit to these proposals.
-In respect of 55.Alt 1 I note paragraph 2 (as the submitting participant also noted) of this alternative regulation has been worded to align with the wording in the 2011-Advisory Opinion from ITLOS on "Responsibilities and Obligations of States sponsoring persons and entities with respect to activities in the Area".
+I note that the original paragraph 2 refers to the "polluter pays principle" while the alternative paragraph (now) refers to the "precautionary principle" In this context I believe that the original wording (referring to the "polluter pays principle") is correct and this version should be used going forward.
+I have placed 2 alt. it in square brackets and invite for a discussion. - Several participants have proposed deleting paragraph 3 relating to cases where the contractor's payment is insufficient to remedy the damage which has arisen from the exploitation, thus allowing the compensation fund to be used.
+As this is a principal discussion, I have put the paragraph in square brackets and invite the proponents of this proposal to present their views and all participants to have a discussion on this.
+I believe that there is merit to these proposals. - As stated above, I have omitted the previous alternative to Regulation 55 in order to focus discussions.
+However, ahead of the meeting in July one participant had submitted a suggested paragraph (para 2 in the previous alternative version) which sought to incorporate the principles of the 2011-Advisory Opinion from ITLOS on "Responsibilities and Obligations of States sponsoring persons and entities with respect to liability Sponsoring States for activities in the Area under article 139 of the Convention".
 (See para 206 of the Advisory Opinion).
+I believe there is great merit to this inclusion and have therefore inserted this paragraph from the previous alternative and placed it (in square brackets) as a new paragraph 4 in Regulation 55.
 I invite for a discussion on this.
-In respect of 55.Alt 2, it is suggested that the details listed in the original wording would be best placed in the Rules and Procedures of the Fund and Standards and Guidelines where necessary.